mipimipi/otr/README.md

         |
         |- Cut

 There, video files are stored depending on their processing status.
-I.e., `Cut` contains the video files that have been cut, `Decoded` the decoded files that have not been cut yet (it can happen that a video can be decoded but cannot be cut because cutlists don't exist yet).
+I.e., `Cut` contains the video files that have been cut, `Decoded` the decoded files that have not been cut yet (it can happen that a video can be decoded but cannot be cut because cut lists don't exist yet).
 If videos have been cut, the uncut version is stored under `Decoded/Archive` to allow users to repeat the cutting if they are not happy with the result.